mnadler/OndselSolver/docs/plan-iterative-constraint-protection.md

 │   │       └── continue loop
 │   │
 │   └── catch InconsistentConstraintsError
-│       ├── Reactivate constraints for diagnostic
+│       ├── Reactivate constraints
-│       ├── Reset to qsuOld for accurate residuals
-│       ├── Build YAML diagnostic
-│       ├── Restore bestEffortState (if available)
-│       ├── Call updateFromMbD()
-│       ├── Log diagnostic
+│       ├── Set bestEffortState (saved in verifyRemovedConstraintsAtConvergence before retry) │       ├── Update Parts with postPosICIteration() ← updates marker frame world positions │       ├── Compute constraint residuals at best-effort state │       ├── Build YAML diagnostic (uses best-effort positions) │       ├── Log diagnostic
-│       └── RETURN (don't throw) ← FreeCAD displays best-effort state
+│       ├── Call updateFromMbD() ← pushes best-effort state to FreeCAD │       └── RETURN (don't throw) ← FreeCAD displays best-effort state
 ```

+**Note:** Both the YAML diagnostic and the FreeCAD display use `bestEffortState` - the solver's best converged configuration before determining inconsistency.
+This allows users to see where the solver got stuck, which is more useful for debugging than showing initial positions.

 ---